paeber/m5hamote/README.md

 - [ ] Sleep mode and wakeup function
 - [ ] Time with leading zero
 - [ ] Fix icon names to match with mdi database
+- [ ] Load secrets and icons from SD-Card

 ## Instructions